HOW TO LEVEL YOUR LAWN: A GUIDE

 • Using a folding ruler at the lowest point, measure the difference between the highest and lowest points.

-Once you have recorded the height differences, use the volume formula width x length x height to roughly estimate how many cubic metres of topsoil and sand you need to get to fill the uneven area.
+Once you have recorded the height differences, use the volume formula width x length x height to roughly estimate how many cubic meters of topsoil and sand you need to get to fill the uneven area.
 If the plane is sloped, use only half of the measured maximum height difference as the height.
-For an area of four by four metres and an average height difference of 10 centimetres, the calculation would be: 4 x 4 x 0.1 m = 1.6 m³
+For an area of four by four meters and an average height difference of 10 centimeters, the calculation would be: 4 x 4 x 0.1 m = 1.6 m³

 The best time to level your lawn is between mid-April and the end of May during a dry weather period.
 The soil has then usually reached the temperature of 10°C required for any reseeding and the earth is no longer as heavy because the winter melt water has dried off.